Who’s vs. Whose: Clearing Up the Confusion in 2026

 Less common, but equally important, is the use of ‘who’s’ as a contraction for ‘who has’.
 This typically occurs in the present perfect tense.
 For example, “Who’s seen the latest sales figures?” is equivalent to “Who has seen the latest sales figures?”.
 It queries who possesses the experience of having viewed the data.

 Consider the sentence: “She’s the project manager who’s successfully delivered three major initiatives.”
 This translates to “She’s the project manager who has successfully delivered three major initiatives.”
-The ‘has’ links the subject (‘who’) to the action (‘delivered’).
+The ‘has’ links the subject (‘who’) to the action (‘delivered’), indicating completed action.

 Conversely, ‘whose’ is a possessive determiner.
 It functions like other possessive words such as ‘my’, ‘your’, ‘his’, ‘her’, ‘its’, and ‘their’.
 Its primary role is to indicate ownership or association.
 It answers the question: “To whom does this belong?” or “To what is this related?”